 The Ronan Daily (more specifically Charlotte).
 Her cronies will be around snapping pictures.
 And in those pictures I’ll have to look loving which I am not particularly good at.
 Charlotte will also be sniffing around trying to find something fishy to embarrass me in some sort of way.
 To be honest, I’m quite scared if she ends up finding anything ‘cause she most likely will.

 The Weasley’s and Potters.
 There is no way convincing them is going to easy.
 Albus and I have never clicked in the past.
-Conversations between us were rare.
-We are going to now regret that but what can you do about it?
+Conversations between us had been rare.
+We are going to regret that now but what can you do about it?
 That’s right, nothing.

-However, what I didn’t expect when I agreed to this arrangement was the snappy comments, snarky retorts, and half-attempted arguments.
-When you think about it, to have a real full-fledged argument you need to know the person.
+However, what I didn’t expect when I agreed to this arrangement is the snappy comments, snarky retorts, and half-attempted arguments.
+When you think about it, to have a real full-fledged argument with someone you need to know said person.
 Not only that, you are going to need to know how to pick out their flaws and find out their biggest insecurities.
-Taking that into consideration, our arguments weren’t really arguments.
-They were just small disagreements or pointless bickering.
+Taking that into consideration, our arguments aren’t really arguments.
+They are just small disagreements or pointless bickering.
 Basically, a string of semi-harsh words thrown at each other.
 (Well, whispered at each other.
-We couldn’t really yell at each other without people noticing.
+We can’t really yell at each other without people noticing.
 I mean we are supposed to be the picture of a happy couple.)

 And surprisingly, I know what it is: Respect.
 Acting like you respect someone doesn’t cut it.
 You have to let that person earn the respect, which we haven’t done by a long shot.
 The next element is trust.
 He doesn’t trust me and I definitely don’t have an ounce of trust to give him.
 Last but not least, an understanding.
 There is a deal in place.
 There are a couple ground rules in place (not all of the ones I want, only most of them).
 Still, that doesn’t mean we have an understanding.
 No, that means we have boundaries.
 See the difference?